geoffder/dometyl-keyboard/README.md

 of course also want [OpenSCAD](https://openscad.org/) to preview/render/export the generated models (see [OpenSCAD configuration](#openscad-configuration) for tips).

-As you are reading the readme of the #revamp fork at the moment, make sure that you are in the correct branch before proceeding (`git switch revamp`).

 After installing `opam`, and confirming that you are in this branch, you can run the [setup.sh](setup.sh) script for convenience, or follow the instructions under the [opam dependencies](#opam-dependencies) sub-section.